Zucchini Bread Recipe

 - Zucchini coffee cake from Sweet Cayenne blog

 I hope you enjoy this zucchini bread recipe!
 It is certainly one of my favorites.
 I make it numerous of times over the summer and friends love it!
-If you try this recipe, be sure to tag @ifyougiveablondeakitchen on social media so I can see your creation!
+If you have ripe bananas, I encourage you to try my zucchini banana bread as well.
+When you try this recipe be sure to tag @ifyougiveablondeakitchen on social media so I can see your creation!

 - 1 pound zucchini squash, (about 2 medium zucchini)